 I wouldn't recommend creating a tracker for each project.

-RE: What is better, one tracker for all projects, one tracker per project? - Added by Jason Morris about 11 years ago
+RE: What is better, one tracker for all projects, one tracker per project? - Added by Jason Morris over 11 years ago

 Thanks for the advise.
 I have set up my trackers as you suggested and will give it a go.
 I like it so far.

 Is there an easy way to transfer all tickets from one tracker to another one from within the UI?
 I see there is a way to do it one at a time, but that is a little time consuming.